 17 Essential Best Practices for Making Things Happen

-After reading through Sarah’s little rules of working life, which I thought was pretty useful stuff, I decided to think through some of my own rules, or as I’m calling them, “Best Practices for Making Things Happen”.
+I previously wrote about my PIF coworker Sarah Allen’s little rules of working life, which I thought was pretty awesome.
+I decided to think through some of my own rules, or as I’m calling them, “Best Practices for Making Things Happen”.

 The idea is that these are all maxims that I live and work by, that I’ve learned over time and that I believe have made me more effective in accomplishing meaningful things.